Priyanjana511/CS_Keywords/README.md

 An Operating System (OS) is essential software that manages computer hardware and software resources and provides common services for computer programs.
 It serves as an intermediary between users and the computer hardware.
 Here’s a detailed overview of what an operating system is, its key functions, types, and examples.

 Key Functions of an Operating System:

 1.Process Management:
 Function: Manages the execution of processes (programs in execution).
 This includes process scheduling, creation, termination, and ensuring that processes do not interfere with each other.
 Key Concepts: Multitasking, process synchronization, process scheduling.

 2.Memory Management:
 Function: Manages the system's memory, including RAM and virtual memory.
 It tracks each byte in a computer's memory and allocates space to processes as needed.
 Key Concepts: Paging, segmentation, virtual memory.

 3.File System Management:
 Function: Manages files on storage devices.
 This includes file creation, deletion, reading, writing, and permissions.
 It organizes files into directories and ensures data integrity.
 Key Concepts: File structures, directories, file permissions.

 4.Device Management:
 Function: Manages input and output devices through drivers.
 It handles communication between the system and hardware peripherals like printers, keyboards, and disk drives.
 Key Concepts: Device drivers, input/output (I/O) management.

 5.User Interface:
 Function: Provides a way for users to interact with the computer.
 This can be through a graphical user interface (GUI) or a command-line interface (CLI).
 Key Concepts: Windows, icons, menus, command-line commands.

 6.Security and Access Control:
 Function: Protects data and system resources from unauthorized access and threats.
 It manages user authentication, authorization, and security policies.
 Key Concepts: User accounts, passwords, permissions, encryption.

 7.Networking:
 Function: Manages network connections and communications between computers.
 This includes managing network protocols and providing services such as file sharing and internet access.
 Key Concepts: TCP/IP stack, network interfaces, network security.

+_CLOUD COMPUTING_

+Cloud computing refers to the delivery of computing services over the internet, including servers, storage, databases, networking, software, and more.
+These services are offered on-demand, typically on a pay-as-you-go basis.
+Cloud computing provides flexible resources, faster innovation, and economies of scale.
+Here’s an in-depth look at cloud computing, including its key components, service models, deployment models, and benefits.